-utstanding at er 31, 2009 Interest rate
+Interest rate

-(US dollars in thousands)
+(US dollars in the ousands)

-Senior
+\$ 370,383 One month LIBOR plus 1.575%

-Facility \$ 370,383 One month LIBOR plus 1.575%
+December 31, Amount outstanding at December 31, 2009 (US dollars in thousands) \$ 370,383

 Prepayment.
 Borrowings under the facilities may be prepaid (subject to minimum payment amounts and notice provisions) without penalty, except for break funding costs if payment is made on a day other than a repayment date.
 However, a prepayment fee of 1% of the amount prepaid is payable to the lenders if such prepayment exceeds \$15.0 million in aggregate in each of the first and second years following the signing date.